V-labs/VlabsMediaBundle/Resources/doc/3-templating.md

 If your media is extending from [Vlabs\MediaBundle\Entity\BaseFile](https://github.com/V-labs/VlabsMediaBundle/blob/master/Entity/BaseFile.php), you will also have access to all this properties.

-There are five templates provided by default with the bundle, you can (must?) replace.
+There are six templates provided by default with the bundle, you can (must?) replace.
 Just change the path of template in the configuration.

     default: VlabsMediaBundle:Templates:default.html.twig  # return the media path
     image: VlabsMediaBundle:Templates:image.html.twig  # return a `img` tag with path as src
-    form_doc: VlabsMediaBundle:Templates:form_doc.html.twig # return a `a` tag with path as href and 'View' as label
+    form_doc: VlabsMediaBundle:Form:form_doc.html.twig # return a `a` tag with path as href and 'View' as label
+    form_image: VlabsMediaBundle:Form:form_image.html.twig # return a `img` tag with path as src
     vlabs_file: VlabsMediaBundle:Form:vlabs_file.html.twig
     vlabs_del: VlabsMediaBundle:Form:vlabs_del_file.html.twig

-The last two lines are template used in forms.
+The last four lines are template used in forms.

 ###Using form templates & twig form helper